OT-CONTAINER-KIT/logging-operator/README.md

 - RBAC setup for an operator to create resources in Kubernetes
 - Operator deployment and validation

+The detailed installation steps are present in [Documentation Guide](https://docs.opstreelabs.in/logging-operator)

 ### Examples

 All the examples are present inside the [config/samples/](./config/samples/) directory.
 These manifests can be applied by the `kubectl` command line.
 These configurations have some dummy values which can be changed and customized by the individuals as per needs and requirements.